akshay058/wasserstoff-assignment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Now create Different Components to render it over a same page.
+As I created 4 components Navbar, SideIndicator, Title, Widget Circle.
+Now this all components are rendered on App component and app component is rendered at index which show view Live.

 ## Screenshots